MicrosoftDocs/learn/learn-pr/azure/automate-azure-tasks-with-powershell/includes/4-exercise-install-azure-powershell.md

     $PSVersionTable.PSVersion
     ```

-If the major version number is lower than 7.0.6 or 7.1.3, follow these instructions for [upgrading existing Windows PowerShell](/powershell/scripting/install/installing-windows-powershell#upgrading-existing-windows-powershell).
+If the major version number is lower than 7.0.6 or 7.1.3, follow these instructions for [upgrading existing Windows PowerShell](/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.1).

 ::: zone-end

-You have setup your local machine(s) to support PowerShell.
-Next, we will talk about additional commands you can add including the Azure Az PowerShell module.
+You must set up your local machine(s) to support PowerShell.
+In the next unit, we';; review the additional commands you can add, including the Azure Az PowerShell module.